The Xenotext: Progress on The Xenotext

-Bök finished writing "Orpheus" and "Eurydice" in the spring of 2011 after four years of work, though he conceived of the project as early as 2002 and was conversation with Stuart A. Kauffman (a MacArthur Fellow, then the iCore Chair for the Institute of Biocomplexity and Informatics at the University of Calgary where Bök teaches) as early as 2006.
+Bök finished writing "Orpheus" and "Eurydice" in the spring of 2011 after four years of work, though he conceived of the project as early as 2002 and was in conversation with Stuart A. Kauffman (a MacArthur Fellow, then the iCore Chair for the Institute of Biocomplexity and Informatics at the University of Calgary where Bök teaches) as early as 2006.
 During this period, Bök taught himself computer programming skills, genetics, and proteomics so as to fully understand his research.

 Thus, after nine years of research and conceptual trial and error, Bök finally set to work on making his experiment a reality.
 First, he simulated the protein encoded by his DNA-poem on a supercomputer at the University of Calgary's Institute for Biocomplexity and Informatics (IBI).
 AlphaFold had yet to be developed, so Bök used the available Rosetta software to predict the protein folding.
 Then, he sent his specifications to a gene design and synthesis company, DNA 2.0, which manufactured his DNA-poem in the form of a plasmid and sent it back to IBI.
 In March 2011, biologists at IBI implanted the plasmid into a strain of E. coli.

 At first, the experiment appeared successful: IBI informed Bök that the E. coli were fluorescing red, signifying that the DNA to RNA (translation) and RNA to protein (transcription) conversions had taken place.
 Bök celebrated this apparent success with a series of tweets on March 31, 2011, and an article in Poetry Foundation.
 In early April 2011, Bök exhibited a model of the protein, constructed out of MolyMod components, at the Bury Art Gallery in Manchester.

 However, in the third week of April 2011, Bök was notified by IBI that the protein-poem produced by the E. coli, despite fluorescing, had not been formed properly.
 The lab had run an electrophoresis and determined that the protein-poem was only half of the expected size.
 Dr. Sui Huang — Bök's partner at IBI after Dr. Stuart Kaufman retired — was unsure why exactly the protein-poem was being destroyed, but hypothesized that issues had arisen due to the repetitive nature of the DNA sequence — that is, the bacterium might have mistaken the DNA-poem for a virus and attacked it.
 Bök, recounting this setback, quipped: "I had, in effect, engineered not the first microbial writer, but the first microbial critic."